epics-docs/epics-docs/specs/EPICSBuildFacility.rst

 where:

-   <arch> is an architecture such as solaris-sparc, vxWorks-68040,
+- <arch> is an architecture such as solaris-sparc, vxWorks-68040, win32-x86, etc.
-   win32-x86, etc.
-   <action> is help, clean, realclean, distclean, inc, install, build,
-   rebuild, buildInstall, realuninstall, or uninstall
+- <action> is help, clean, realclean, distclean, inc, install, build, rebuild, buildInstall, realuninstall, or uninstall

-   NOTE: help, uninstall, distclean, cvsclean, and realuninstall can only be speciﬁed at <top>.
+*NOTE: help, uninstall, distclean, cvsclean, and realuninstall can only be speciﬁed at <top>.*

-   NOTE: realclean cannot be speciﬁed inside an O.<arch> subdirectory.
+*NOTE: realclean cannot be speciﬁed inside an O.<arch> subdirectory.
-   <dir> is subdirectory name
+<dir> is subdirectory name*

-Note: You can build using your os vendors’ native compiler and also build using a supported alternate compiler in the same directory structure because the executables and libraries will be created and installed into separate directories (e.g bin/solaris-sparc and bin/solaris-sparc-gnu).
-You can do this by changing your EPICS_HOST_ARCH, environment variable between builds or by setting EPICS_HOST_ARCH on the gnumake command line.
+*NOTE: You can build using your os vendors’ native compiler and also build using a supported alternate compiler in the same directory structure because the executables and libraries will be created and installed into separate directories (e.g bin/solaris-sparc and bin/solaris-sparc-gnu).
+You can do this by changing your EPICS_HOST_ARCH, environment variable between builds or by setting EPICS_HOST_ARCH on the gnumake command line.*

 The build system ensures the host architecture is up to date before building a cross-compiled target, thus Makeﬁles must be explicit in